wickedchicken/mondrian_grid/README.markdown

 Verification
 ------------

 The advantage of Mondrian's view of a page over traditional CSS is Mondrian can verify several things about your layout.
-For example, it can prefent a 600px wide div from being nested inside a 500px one.
+For example, it can prevent a 600px wide div from being nested inside a 500px one.
 It can verify that there is only one freely-sized div within a context, preventing unpredictable lengths or strange resizings of pages when switching resolutions.
 Mondrian catches these design problems at "compile time" and can go a long way toward creating cross-browser repeatable layouts with minimal fuss.

 Getting Started
 --------